urbancups/node-sheets/README.md

 - `Sheets.getLastUpdateDate()`: Returns a ISO_8601 compatible string with the last update date of the spreadsheet.

+- `Sheets.getSheetsNames()`: Returns a list with all the names of the sheets in the spreadsheet

 ## Examples

 You can check the `/test/index.js` file for examples.